wildmountainfarms/solarthing/README.md

 * Have packets for inverters going on/off, AC Drop/AC Use, Daily kWH->0, etc
 * Add readable string alongside identifier tag for InfluxDB
 * Restart rover program if a ModbusTimeoutException is received
-* Add a basic file for a systemd service
-* Stop requiring command line parameters and have option to use all JSON configs

 ### Completed TODO:
 * Provide option/configuration for multiple MATEs (maybe using multiple databases with an id at the end? i.e.: solarthing-1, solarthing-2 or commands-1, commands-2)